 There’s plenty of mesmerising scenery between Glasgow and Fort William; this drive heads north from Glasgow to traverse the beautiful Loch Lomond and The Trossachs National Park, before continuing north on the A82 to Fort William via Achallader and Glencoe.
 The 110-odd miles can be driven in around three hours, though you may want to take the going slowly to really drink in the views.
 There’s plenty of moody Scottish scenery to feast your eyes on, from rugged moorland to vast lakes and show-stopping valleys.

-It’s worth noting that Covid-19 restrictions may be in place in Scotland longer than in England, so be sure to check regulations before setting out.
-In addition, lots of the activities usually on offer from Fort William – gateway to Ben Nevis – may also be off-limits.
+Be sure to check regulations before setting out as lots of the activities usually on offer from Fort William – gateway to Ben Nevis – may also be off-limits.

 Black Mountain Pass, Wales

 For something a little more racy, make for the Black Mountain Pass (A4069) in Wales.
 Though it’s only a 20-mile stretch, it’s a mind-blowing drive.
 The route cuts across the western Brecon Beacons in hairpin twists and turns, in and out of valleys, passing stone walls, mountain springs, rocky outcrops and more sheep than you can shake a shepherd’s crook at.
-Possible stops include Carreg Cennen and Dinefwr castles – both open-air attractions where social distancing should be a breeze.
-Though Carreg Cennen isn’t very accessible – with steep ascents – the latter has adapted toilets, a level boardwalk to the millpond, surfaced paths and ramped access in the buildings.
+Possible stops include Carreg Cennen and Dinefwr castles – both are closed at the moment but will likely reopen soon In line with Welsh Government restrictions.
+Be aware though that Carreg Cennen isn’t very accessible – with steep ascents – the latter has adapted toilets, a level boardwalk to the millpond, surfaced paths and ramped access in the buildings.
 There’s a wheelchair available to book, too.

 Northern Ireland’s Sperrin Mountain Drive